PreciselyData/SpatialAnalytics/docs/getting-started/gcp-gke/deploy-spatial-services.md

 ### Deploy Spatial Services

 There are two deployment files to choose from that require different amount of resources (CPU and Memory).
 Start from the small one (`~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml`).
 A production deployment should use `~/SpatialAnalytics/deploy/gitlab-deployment-values.yaml`.

+Note: if you are not using MongoDB deployed from this guide, you need to update the mongo uri before install.

 ```
 helm install spatial spatial/spatial-cloud-native --version 1.0.0 -f ~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml
 ```